WilsonCruzz/Syllabus-Analysis/README.md

 ## Introduction

 Welcome to the Syllabus-Analysis project!
-This program is designed to analyze Microsoft Word syllabus files and generate weekly schedules for students.
-It aims to simplify the process of organizing syllabus information into actionable plans.
+This program is designed to analyze Microsoft Word and PDF syllabus files, empowering users to efficiently organize syllabus information into actionable plans.
+Version 1.1 introduces new features and enhancements, making syllabus analysis and schedule generation even more convenient.

 ## Features

-- **File Analysis:** Analyze Microsoft Word syllabus files.
+- **File Analysis:** Analyze both Microsoft Word and PDF syllabus files.
-- **Weekly Schedule Generation:** Generate weekly schedules for students based on syllabus information.
+- **Batch Processing:** Process multiple files simultaneously, streamlining the analysis workflow.
-- **Keyword Extraction:** Extract relevant keywords from syllabus content to facilitate analysis.
+- **Personalized Schedule Generation:** Create personalized weekly schedules for students based on syllabus information.
-- **Duplicate Removal:** Remove duplicate entries to ensure data integrity.
+- **Standalone Executable:** Easily access the program through a standalone executable file for seamless usage.
-- **Table Insertion:** Insert generated schedules into a Word document for easy viewing and sharing.
+- **Enhanced User Interface:** Enjoy a user-friendly interface for improved navigation and interaction.

 ## Requirements